-Receive alerts through a variety of means, including voice call, SMS and a
+Receive advanced alerts through a variety of means, including voice call, SMS and a

 Find out as soon as possible

 when something goes wrong

 Notifications are the cornerstone of your monitoring system: letting the right people know as quickly as possible when something has occurred.

 RapidSpike provides a comprehensive and dynamic alerting system so the right people get notified at the right time.
 Add a wide variety of contact methods; configure escalation for serious problems – and much more.